-Aloha Racers and welcome to the 2013 Hawaiian Airlines Liberty Challenge, hosted by New York Outrigger.
+Aloha athletes and welcome to the 2014 Hawaiian Airlines Liberty Challenge, hosted by New York Outrigger.

 Each year paddlers from across the globe converge on New York City to take on one of the busiest urban harbors in the world.
 Since its inception 17 years ago, the Hawaiian Airlines Liberty Challenge has been the largest outrigger regatta on the East Coast and consistently attracts top teams from around the world.